Become A Part of Our Story

 Over the next few years, Peter and Kristina had planned to develop 35 cottages on the property and hired Steve Malcom and Knickerbocker Group to handle the planning and permitting.
 Although the deal received the required permits, it fell apart in 2008 due to the economy.
 During this process, Steve got to know the Branch family well and stayed in touch with them.

 In early 2015, the Branch family put Linekin Bay Resort on the market, and in December the sale was finalized to Scott Larson, owner of the Newagen Seaside Inn, and Steve Malcom, owner and CEO of the Knickerbocker Group.
 Scott and Steve’s business relationship and friendship began over a decade earlier when Scott hired Steve and Knickerbocker Group to help him overhaul Newagen Seaside Inn in Southport.
 The two hit it off so well that they were eager to collaborate again.
 When the Linekin Bay Resort opportunity arose, they grasped it.

 Early in 2016, after a lot of careful planning and some tough but necessary decisions, Scott and Steve embarked on phase one of Linekin Bay Resort’s revitalization project.
 Renovations were made and even some rebuilding and new buildings.
-They extended open season, they added more boats to the fleet, hired a new executive chef, and put a plan together to welcome back return guests as well as attract new ones.
-In Spring of 2016, they opened their doors with excitement, and more than a few parties.
+They extended the open season with a new Spring & Fall season, they added more boats to the fleet, hired a new executive chef at The Deck Bar & Grill, and put a plan together to welcome back return guests as well as attract new ones.
+In Spring of 2016, they opened their doors with excitement and more than a few parties.